If I Owe Taxes Will I Get A Stimulus Check?

 How can Spiral help with your financial goals?

-Spiral is a new ethical banking¹ service that enables customers to use a simple mobile application to effortlessly support the causes they care about while earning rewards and bonuses² for actions that are good for humanity and the planet.
+Spiral is a new ethical banking¹ service that enables customers to use a simple mobile application to effortlessly support the causes they care about.

 - Track donations for tax returns: The Spiral mobile app tracks all your donations so you can easily see who you’ve given to, and how much.